All Episodes

 Sean, I'm doing great.

-Uh good afternoon to you.
+Good afternoon to you.

 Hope you're doing well.

-And the people in New York, hope you guys are staying strong.
+People in New York, hope you guys are staying strong.

-We're obviously all praying for you and uh working hard down here to try to get our economy going.
+We're obviously all praying for you and working hard down here to try to get our economy going.

-We got to get well and gas.
+We've got to get oil and gas.

-Well, if you listen to Comrade De Blasio, by the way, they're not letting EMTs do any resuscitation of people now.
+Well, if you listen to Comrade de Blasio, by the way, they're not letting EMTs do any resuscitation of people now.

-This guy that had nothing, Donald Trump does everything for him, and then he's like, and we've the taxpayers all over the country paid for the hospitals, the masks, the ventilators.
+And then he's like, and we've, the taxpayers all over the country paid for the hospitals, the masks, the ventilators.

 I'm like, no, if you were left to your own devices, many thousands more would have dropped dead because you prepared for nothing.